Eternal-Monke/Sheller/README.md

 # Sheller
-This is my custom shell terminal
+This is my custom shell

 ## Build:
 ```shell
   $ gcc -o sheller sheller.c -lreadline
 ```

-NOTE: This does not support shell scripting in the terminal just yet
+NOTE: This does not support scripting in the shell termainl just yet